biw-joelschou/notes/2016-10-24_MSDP_Hackathon.md

     - create security groups instead

 ### Rancher
-- (I'm totally not following this topic so no notes)
+- (I'm totally not following this topic so bad notes)
 - (Production setup will have redundancy for Rancher and DBs, but for the purposes of this hack we're not going to go through the work required to balance that ... something about UDP load-balancing limits in AMZ)
 - DBs will live inside the private subnets
 - Racher server will live in the public ones